 Time, money and resources invested in the DIY fuel injector cleaning project almost always will cost more than what it would have cost if the fuel injectors were sent to a professional fuel injector cleaning and flow testing facility such as Injector Rx.

 Ultrasonic fuel injector cleaning and flow testing is the only process that can guarantee reliable and complete fuel injector cleaning.

-Even with the proper tools, professional fuel injector cleaning equipment and specialized ultrasonic cleaning solutions it still takes about 45 – 60 minutes to properly clean injectors.
+Even with the proper tools, professional fuel injector cleaning equipment and specialized ultrasonic cleaning solutions it still us here at Injector RX about 45 – 60 minutes to properly clean injectors.